ttoktassynov/search_engine/README.md

 ## UpdateDocumentBase method

-This methods replaces the content of the database with a new set of documents.
+This method replaces the content of the database with a new set of documents.
 For example, the following code:

 ```